The Church’s Mission and a Mustard Seed Kingdom - Radical

 Getting a Glimpse

 In 2011 King Jesus Church (with the help of ministry partners) started the Busega Community School for the Deaf and Blind.
 This community often ignores or neglects blind of deaf children.
 Many consider them to be cursed.
-But through the ministry of this school teaches these precious children (now about thirty of them) the gospel as well as a variety of life skills that will help them flourish as they grow older.
+But through the ministry of this school, these precious children (now about thirty of them) learn the gospel as well as a variety of life skills that will help them flourish as they grow older.
 By God’s grace, the surrounding community is getting a glimpse of a different kind of kingdom.

 Sure, the events held by prosperity preachers attract larger crowds, and the well-funded Muslim school looks more impressive.
 But this is not how the church determines its “success.”
 God carries on His work of redemption in ways that surprise and confound the world.
 Therefore, we should not be discouraged when our witness seems unimpressive.
 In this present age, Christ’s kingdom looks less like worldly wealth or power and more like vulnerable children hearing of a crucified Messiah.
 It looks less like a giant oak and more like a mustard seed.